Allocating based on GameServer Player Capacity

 agones.dev/fleet: lobby

-on the GameServer
+list change on a GameServer

 Next Steps